Cultural Christmas in Cornwall: panto, theatre and music

 Influenced by cult classics such as Inside No.9, The Twilight Zone and Roald Dahl’s Tales of the Unexpected, Twisted Christmas promises a darkly comic evening of macabre mini plays all with a festive flavour‘

 Please note – this is not a kid’s show – it contains strong language and adult references so we recommended an age of 12+.

 The Christmassy Christmas Show, Squashbox Theatre, Sterts Theatre, Liskeard, Weds 22 Dec

 The Christmassy Christmas Show of Christmassy Christmasness! is an over-stuffed stocking of seasonal surprises crammed with puppets, songs, quizzes and comedy, and over-flowing with crazy characters, silly slapstick, tall tales and fantastic facts – all presented in that unique Squashbox style!

 Montol, Penzance, Tues 21 Dec

 Montol is Cornwall’s traditional festival of midwinter on 21 Dec (the Winter Solstice) in Penzance.
 Dancers in full disguise, called Guisers, parade the streets, accompanied by music from peccadillos, drumming and burning torches.

 The ‘Festival of Nine Lessons and Carols’ services are a much loved and historic part of Christmas celebrations in Cornwall.
 Devised in 1880 by Bishop Benson, the first Bishop of Truro, and then adopted almost universally by every church of every denomination, these services are usually filled to capacity so arrive early to avoid disappointment.
-This service will be sung by the choir and the girl choristers, the second, with its boy choristers – and live streamed on their YouTube channel if you can’t attend in person.
+The first service will be sung by the choir and the girl choristers, the second, with its boy choristers – and live streamed on their YouTube channel if you can’t attend in person.